giantswarm/docs/src/content/guides/deploying-istio/index.md

 ### Automated sidecar injection

-First of all we need to label the namespace to make easier the sidecar injection.
+First of all we need to label the namespace to make effective the sidecar injection.

 ```
 kubectl label namespace default istio-injection=enabled
 ```

-And now we can install the chart containing the example app
+And now we can install the chart containing the example app.

 ```
-$ helm registry install quay.io/giantswarm/liveness-chart
+$ helm registry install quay.io/giantswarm/liveness-chart -n liveness
 ```

 ### Manual sidecar injection

-In case you want the manual injection, pull the chart and use istio command line to parse the deployment and insert the proxy.
+In case you want the manual injection, pull the chart and use Istio command line utility to parse the deployment and insert the proxy.

 ```
 # Pulling the chart to your local
 $ helm registry pull quay.io/giantswarm/liveness-chart --dest /tmp/